spencerdavidii/Network-Router-Security-Configuration-Lab-/README.md

 ![image](https://github.com/user-attachments/assets/d9defb02-ae8a-4a34-bdce-50392e002ab2)     ![image](https://github.com/user-attachments/assets/514b94b8-eb10-40c3-93a7-bacd23cd5669)

 ### Protecting Your Network: The Role of Router Passwords
-Setting passwords on routers is important for network security.
-Without a password, any one could access the router’s configuration settings and make changes.
+Setting passwords on routers are important for network security.
+Without a password, any one could access the router’s configuration settings and make changes to the device.
 Additionally, Attackers often look for open, unsecured devices on a network.
 A router without a password is an easy entry point for network hijacking, man-in-the-middle attacks, denial-of-service (DoS) attacks.